 Extension springs have four characteristics: length, inside diameter, wire size, and type of end.
 Even though springs have these properties, manufacturers generally do not make their extension springs based on the dimensions you may find on your door.
 Every manufacturer has its own design for making springs.

 Therefore, every extension spring is most importantly characterized by its weight.
 Most residential springs are manufactured in 10 lb increments.
 Extension springs for heavier commercial and industrial overhead doors are generally made in increments of 20 lbs.

 The pulley system in the extension spring design generates this ratio.
 When the garage door opens 2' off the ground, the cable that attaches to the bottom fixture will also raise by 2'.
 This cable wraps around the stationary pulley and then travels to the second pulley.
 The cable wraps around this pulley and then secures to the track with an S-hook and a cable clip.

 The second pulley is attached to the extension spring with the help of a pulley fork.
 When 2' of cable travels over this pulley, 1' of cable is added to the distance from the S-hook to the pulley.
-To keep the cable taught, the extension spring will also contract by a distance of 1'.
+To keep the cable taut, the extension spring will also contract by a distance of 1'.
 Therefore, the range of the extension spring's stretch is 1/2 of the door height.

 It is important that you replace your old extension springs with new springs that will properly match your door weight.
 This will allow your garage door to stay on the floor when it is closed and stay open when you open the door.
 Broken pulleys and cables frequently accompany broken extension springs, so you may have a slightly bigger project on your hands that you anticipate.